* Feb. 14 is deadline for investors to withdraw money

 of an earlier decision by Cohen to close the firm's Chicago

-office and eliminate the jobs of four teams of portfolio
+office and let four teams of portfolio managers and analysts go.

 A person close to SAC Capital characterized the layoffs as